SmolDapp/tokenLists/README.md

 - **🔎 Per Network Lists for Smaller Files**: Need a list for a single network?
 No need to fetch all the rest - just access the one you want for the chain you need!
 - **♻️ Auto-Updates**: All lists are regenerated weekly or whenever a push is made, bumping the versions and grabbing the new elements - nothing else to do!
 - **🔗 Multichain Support**: Supports chains 1, 10, 56, 100, 137, 250, 42161, and 43114.
-- **🦄 Multiple A-Tier Protocols**: Generators are ready for multiple projects, including Coingecko, 1Inch, Paraswap, DefiLlama, Yearn, Curve, Cowswap, Uniswap, Sushiswap, Ledgers, Portals, Wido and more soon!
+- **🦄 Multiple A-Tier Protocols**: Generators are ready for multiple projects, including Coingecko, 1Inch, Paraswap, DefiLlama, Yearn, Curve, Cowswap, Uniswap, Sushiswap, Ledgers, Portals, Bebop and more soon!

 ### How to use the generator